alabrazi/pokimap/README.md

 # Pokimap
-This application is similar to Pokémon GO written using Meteor and React Native.
+This application is similar to Pokémon GO it generate pokemons on the map randomly.
+It is developed using Meteor and React Native.